JoeStrout/oper-8/MUSINGS.md

   - Remove display and sound support from the instruction set, using memory-mapped I/O for these instead, so that console/computer designers can make their own choices while using the same CPU chip.
 This will simplify the instruction set and also free up opcode space.
   - Remove hex key instructions -- those too should simply be memory-mapped.
   - Add PRINT and INPUT, because good golly these are nice.
+  - CHIP-8 doesn't have C, N, and Z flags; instead it uses R15 (vF) as the single variable-purpose flag register, and has several "skip next instruction if" opcodes.
+I don't love it, but I guess I can live with it.
   - Ensure the I register can access all 64k of memory.
   - Maybe add an additional memory register (J?), so we can easily & efficiently do things like copy from one area of memory to another?
+  - Ensure we can _jump_ to any address in 64k memory.
-  - Add the register-management instructions from XO-CHIP, e.g. 5xy2 and 5xy3.
+  - Add the register-management instructions from XO-CHIP, e.g. 5xy2 and 5xy3 (LOAD and SAVE register range).
+Maybe ditch or modify Fx55 and Fx65, which make low-numbered registers precious; try to keep all registers equal (except for vF).
-  - Maybe add ways to push/pop registers to/from the stack, too.
-(In other CHIP-8 variants, the stack is used *only* for the call return address.)
-  - CHIP-8 doesn't have C, N, and Z flags; instead it uses R15 as the single variable-purpose flag register, and has several "skip next instruction if" opcodes.
-I don't love it, but I guess I can live with it.
+  - Instead of the fixed 12- or 16-level call stack, implement a proper stack in memory, allowing storage of values as well as return address.
+Maybe the stack needs to be its own wide register.

-Of course if I remove all the key, display, and sound instructions from the instruction set, is it really a CHIP-8 variant?
+Of course if I remove all the key, display, and sound instructions from the instruction set, and make the other changes above, is it really a CHIP-8 variant?
 Probably, though some might disagree.